JElder03/ECM3401-Coursework/README.md

 ## How to Run

-- The noise robust random forsest training scheme is in `./Final Design/AdjustedRandomForest.py`.
+- The noise robust random forest training scheme is in `./Final Design/AdjustedRandomForest.py`.
 - To reproduce experiments relating to the final training scheme, run the notbooks in `./Final Design/`.
 - To reproduce experiments relating to the initial training scheme, run the notbooks in `./Initial Design/`.
 - To test relabelling algorithms, use `./mislabelling.py` directly or via related notebooks.